AnyBlok/anyblok_wms_base/doc/core_concepts.rst

 carry additional information, including in particular the variability among physical objects of a given Type (e.g, serial numbers, expiry dates).

-The journey of the physical objects through the system, i.e, where they are and when, is represented by their successive :ref:`Avatars <physobj_avatar>`.
+The journey of the physical objects through the system, notably where they are and when, is represented by their successive :ref:`Avatars <physobj_avatar>`.